lhbikos/ReCenterPsychStats/docs/01-Introduction.md

 ### The Data Set

 The dataset used in the "homeworked" examples is from my own research.
-Along long with the pre-registration and codebooks, it is publicly available on the Open Science Framework (OSF): https://osf.io/z84kh/  I have also provided a copy of it in the GitHub repository that hosts the ReCentering Psych Stats OER.
+Along long with the pre-registration and codebooks, it is publicly available in a [pre-registered repository](https://osf.io/z84kh/) on the Open Science Framework (OSF).
+I have also provided a copy of it in the [GitHub repository](https://github.com/lhbikos/ReCenterPsychStats/blob/main/Worked_Examples/ReC.rds) that hosts the ReCentering Psych Stats OER.

 This data is from an IRB-approved study.
 The informed consent of the IRB specified that the data could be used in research as well as in teaching demonstrations and would be made available to the general public.
 You may notice there are student- and teacher- IDs.
 These numbers are *not** the institution's identification numbers.
 Rather, they have been further anonymized.